-where $H(y|x, \mathcal{D}) \equiv H\big(p(y| x, \mathcal{D})\big)$ is the entropy of the posterior predictive distribution, referred to here as total predictive uncertainty, and $H(\theta|\mathcal{D}, (x,y))$ is the entropy of the posterior given a training set containing the union $\mathcal{D} \cup (x, y)$.
-Looking at the posterior predictive distribution in~\eqref{eq:bayesian_mean}, we see that the entropy of $p(y|x, \mathcal{D})$ in equation~\eqref{eq:posterior_entropy_approx}, as a measure of uncertainty, contains contributions that are both epistemic and aleatoric.
+where $H(p(y|x, \mathcal{D}))$ is the entropy of the posterior predictive distribution, referred to here as predictive uncertainty.
+The entropy of $p(y|x, \mathcal{D})$ in Eq.~\eqref{eq:posterior_entropy_approx}, as a measure of uncertainty, contains contributions that are both epistemic and aleatoric.

 Epistemic uncertainty stems from uncertainty in model parameters.
-This is captured by the shape of the posterior distribution of the model parameters.
-To quantify the epistemic uncertainty associated with a single data sample $x$ we can ask how this shape changes~\citep{mackay}.
-One says that the epistemic uncertainty associated with a data sample $x$ is measured by the expected change in entropy of the model parameter posterior distribution $p(\theta|\mathcal{D})$ when $x$ is added to the observations \citep{mackay},
+This is captured by the shape of the posterior distribution of these parameters.
+To quantify the epistemic uncertainty associated with a single data sample $x$, we can ask how this shape changes when the dataset is extended to include $x$~\citep{mackay}.
+The epistemic uncertainty associated with a data sample $x$ can be quantified by the expected change in entropy of the model parameter posterior distribution $p(\theta|\mathcal{D})$ when $x$ is added to the observations~\citep{mackay},